The Coconut Tree Methodology

 About

 The Coconut Tree Methodology is both reflection and proposition: to sense the world and grasp the changes that are shaping it right now.
-For Martha Atienza, that world is anchored to Bantayan Island in Cebu, where the Dutch-Filipino artist was in part raised, bearing witness to coastlines being transformed by rising sea levels: a fact that Atienza has diligently documented as a central facet of her award-winning transdisciplinary practice.
-Highlighting that shift is video the artist took in 2026 of a seawall built along the same stretch of coastline she filmed in 2019, when fallen coconut trees peppered an open shore, their roots shaken loose by rising sea levels and consequent coastal erosion.
+For Martha Atienza, that world is anchored to the Bantayan Islands in Cebu, where the Dutch-Filipino artist was in part raised, bearing witness to coastlines being transformed by rising sea levels: a fact that Atienza has diligently documented as a central facet of her award-winning transdisciplinary practice.
+Highlighting that shift is footage the artist filmed in 2026 of a seawall built along the same stretch of coastline she shot in 2019, when fallen coconut trees peppered an open shore, their roots shaken loose by rising sea levels and consequent coastal erosion.
 As Atienza notes, those coconut trees were the first to register the transformations being wrought by climate change.
 First they fell.
 Then, they were cast adrift, carrying traces of past attachments while bearing the weight of uncertain futures into the sea.
 Some of these spectral sentinels found their way back to land with a warning, their forms transformed into embodied testimonies of their displacement: a politics without words.

 In this shifting landscape, everything becomes a witness, from the concrete encasing waterlines like tombs to the fisherfolk struggling to retain their connection to the sea.
-Even those who enter the gallery, far from Bantayan Island, are drawn into a reality that the coconut trees amplify in their monumental silence.
+Even those who enter the gallery, far from Bantayan, are drawn into a reality that the coconut trees amplify in their monumental silence.
 Atienza honours each wordless testimony by gathering these drifting forms into an assembly where they might speak, beyond language, in terms that all living things must share.

 Words by Stephanie Bailey